Benoit3/Diematic_to_MQTT/README.md

 mosquitto_sub -h raspdom -v -t 'home/#'

+Remark: as modbus switch between slave and master mode, you may have to wait up to 10s to have your command taken into account

 <h3>To send MQTT message to the boiler</h3>
 Use mosquitto_pub command.
 Exemple, to set the regulator in temporary day mode: